zevnda/steam-market-history/README.md

 # Steam Market History Calculator

 A command-line tool to calculate the total value of your Steam Market sale history.
-This utility fetches your Steam Market history and calculates the total value of all your sales along with providing insights into your most valuable transactions
+This utility fetches your Steam Market history and calculates the total value of all your transactions along with providing insights into your most valuable ones

 ## Installation